amcar-dtu/pySPM/doc/installation.rst

 Required libraries
 ------------------
-Before installing pySPM, few libraries should be installed first.
+Before installing pyspm, few libraries should be installed first.
 The easiest way of doing it is to use pip.
 Go in a terminal (on windows hit WIN+R, then type "cmd" without quotes).

 Then run: